 Jonathan Metzer has a broad practice across all areas of chambers’ work, with particular expertise in public and human rights law, asylum and immigration, clinical negligence and inquests.
-He appears regularly in the Immigration Tribunals, the County Court and the Coroner’s Court, and has also undertaken hearings in the Administrative Court.
+He appears regularly in the County Court, the Coroner’s Court and the Immigration Tribunals, and has also undertaken hearings in the High Court.
+He is also recommended as a Rising Star by Legal 500.

 Before coming to the Bar, Jonathan undertook voluntary work at The Death Penalty Project, Simons, Muirhead & Burton LLP.
 He also worked on a pro bono basis for the School Exclusion Project, acting as lay legal representative for the parents of excluded pupils at hearings in front of school governors and independent review panels.

-Jonathan is also commissioning editor for the UK Human Rights Blog.
+Jonathan is a member of the UK Human Rights Blog’s editorial team.

 Jonathan accepts instruction via Direct Access, with particular interest in immigration, public law, inquests and civil matters.